ckeditor/ckeditor5/docs/getting-started/integrations/react-multiroot.md

 	</a>
 </p>

 This page focuses on describing the usage of the multi-root editor in React applications.
-If you would like to use a different type of editor, you can find more information {@link getting-started/integrations/react here}.
+If you would like to use a different type of editor, you can find more information {@link getting-started/integrations/react in this guide}.

 <info-box hint>
-	The multi-root editors in React is supported since version 6.2.0 of this package.
+	The multi-root editors in React are supported since version 6.2.0 of this package.

-	Unlike the {@link getting-started/integrations/react default integration}, in the multi-root editor we prepared the integration based on the hooks and new React mechanisms.
+	Unlike the {@link getting-started/integrations/react default integration}, we prepared the multi-root editor integration based on the hooks and new React mechanisms.
 </info-box>

 ## Quick start

 This guide assumes you already have a React project.
 If you want to create a new one, you can use the [Vite](https://vitejs.dev/guide/) CLI.
 It allows you to create and customize your project with templates.
 For example, you can set up your project with TypeScript support.

-Install the [CKEditor&nbsp;5 WYSIWYG editor package for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link getting-started/legacy-getting-started/predefined-builds#multi-root-editor multi-root editor type}.
-Assuming that you picked the Multi Root Editor:
+Install the [CKEditor&nbsp;5 WYSIWYG editor package for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link examples/builds/multi-root-editor multi-root editor type}.

 ```bash
 npm install ckeditor5 @ckeditor/ckeditor5-react